nanofaroque/50-shades-of-graphs/index.md

 30. Centroid of a tree
 31. Shortest Path Faster Algorithm when number of edges (m) = O(n^2). n = number of vertices
 32. Find arbitrage in a graph.
+33. Detecting Knots in a graph.
+Here is a reference for us: https://greenteapress.com/complexity/html/thinkcomplexity014.html

 ## Donation